The Ultimate Care Guide for “”Grass Lily”” Growth and Tips

 Light Requirements

 Grass Lilies prefer bright, indirect sunlight.
-While they can tolerate low-light conditions, they will grow best in medium to bright light.
-Direct sunlight can scorch the leaves, so it’s best to avoid placing them in harsh, direct sun.
+They can tolerate low-light conditions but will grow best in medium to bright light.
+Avoid placing them in direct sunlight, as this can scorch their leaves.

 Temperature